dzekelid/settings/_listings/sendgrid/apis.md

   properties:
   - type: x-openapi-spec
     url: https://raw.githubusercontent.com/streamdata-gallery-topics/settings/master/_listings/sendgrid/tracking-settings-open-patch.md
-- name: SendGrid Get Tracking Settings Subscription
+- name: SendGrid Patch Tracking Settings Subscription
   description: |-
-    **This endpoint allows you to retrieve your current settings for subscription tracking.**
+    **This endpoint allows you to update your current settings for subscription tracking.**

     Subscription tracking adds links to the bottom of your emails that allows your recipients to subscribe to, or unsubscribe from, your emails.